yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ### Task 3: Apply prompt engineering in chat playground

 Before using your app, examine how prompt engineering improves the model response in the playground.
-In this first example, imagine you are trying to write a python app of animals with fun names.
+In this first example, imagine you are trying to write a Python app of animals with fun names.

 1. In [Azure OpenAI Studio](https://oai.azure.com/?azure-portal=true), navigate to the **Chat** playground in the left pane.
 1. In the **Assistant setup** section at the top, enter `You are a helpful AI assistant` as the system message and click on **Save changes** and subsequently click on **Continue**.